vaishavs/Functional-Programming-CPP/04_Boost.Range/03_extend_algo.md

 ## Extending an algorithm
-Boost.Range algorithms are eager and return a result (value, iterator, or side effect) by consuming the range immediately.
-The construction of a custom algorithm within the Boost.Range ecosystem is achieved by moving beyond simple iterator pairs and embracing the library's trait-based architecture.
-It is through this architecture that the algorithm is ensured to work not just with standard containers, but also with adapted ranges, filtered views, and even raw arrays.
+Boost.Range algorithms are eager and return a result (value, iterator, or side effect) by consuming a range immediately.
+The construction of a custom algorithm within the Boost.Range ecosystem is achieved by moving beyond simple iterator pairs and embracing the library's trait-based architecture in order to work not just with standard containers, but also with adapted ranges, filtered views, and even raw arrays.

 A custom range algorithm is just a free function templated on a Range concept, using `boost::begin` / `boost::end` to work with any range uniformly.
 ```